FREQUENTLY ASKED QUESTIONS

 An example of a social impact initiative is the recent efforts by many companies to educate their staff on the impact of domestic violence on victims and their children.
 In order to accomplish this goal, educational tools such as videos and graphics are used to better convey information.
 A video for these purposes could be a sponsored project.

 Sponsored projects may be art, graphic, video, audio, literature (e.g an essay, poem, article) or other media based.
 An example of such a project is the request by a company for students to create an animation short that illustrates the impact of bullying on students.
 This project would require a multi-disciplinary skill set as a script would be required, animation work, voice-over, and music sound-bed.

-Companies pay the school upfront once they have selected the desired proposal.
-Schools work directly with the company to receive payment.
-Compensation for any projects posted by ArtKôz will be paid by ArtKôz Group LLC via check to the school.
-Financial transactions are completed outside of the ArtKôz platform.
+Companies explicitly note the payment terms within the project post.
+Companies then work with schools or students directly to facilitate payment.
+Payment details should be stated upfront by companies seeking to work with schools and students on projects.
+Compensation for any projects posted by ArtKôz will be paid by ArtKôz Group LLC via check to the school or student.
+Financial transactions are completed outside of the ArtKôz platform via a bank check.

 Yes.
 ArtKôz will work with individuals on a case by case basis and may post projects on behalf of individuals if it is determined that the project meets our requirements and adds value to the community.
 Please contact us at email@example.com for additional information.

 Students or school advisors can submit the final project.
 If a project is being submitted by a student, please ensure that the submission form includes the name and contact of the school advisor.

 Posted projects will remain active until the project poster deletes the project.
 Be sure to remove posted projects from the the project page to keep the project page queue up to date.